 In general, those earning a low income (under $35,000 or so) should favor the TFSA, while high-income earners are likely to be better off with an RRSP.
 For those earning a moderate income, however, it’s a coin flip.

 The TFSA contribution limit for 2023 is $6,500.
 With this year’s $6,500 TFSA limit increase, your total contribution room for 2023 is $88,000 if you qualified for the TFSA every year since its 2009 inception.

 1. RRSP’s main purpose is for retirement savings.
 TFSA can be used for any type of savings.

 2. RRSP contributions are tax-deductible, not while contributing but during the time of withdrawal when your income is low.

-However if you plan to withdraw early (anytime sooner than retirement or when you are earnings are in higher tax bracket) you need to pay the tax accordingly as per to your previous years tax bracket.
+However, if you plan to withdraw early (anytime sooner than retirement or when you are earnings are in a higher tax bracket) you need to pay the tax accordingly as per your previous year’s tax bracket.

-3. You have to pay taxes on your RRSP withdrawals because you made the contributions with pre tax dollars.
-On a contrary note TFSA withdrawals are tax-free because you made the contributions with after tax dollars.
+3. You’ll have to pay taxes on your RRSP withdrawals because you made the contributions with pre-tax dollars.
+On a contrary note, TFSA withdrawals are tax-free because you made the contributions with after-tax dollars.

 4. You are free to contribute to the RRSP account until you turn 71 and then you must close it, it’s a mandate.
 Then you have to use your RRSP savings to invest in RRIF or an annuity plan.
 With TFSA you are free to contribute as long as you want to, there is no age limitation.